AstarNetwork/astar-docs/docs/xcm/building-with-xcm/xc20-smart-contracts.md

 }
 ```

-Using the partial ERC20 interface (all methods are actually supported), we can check what is the balance of the account we’ve used previously: `0x107bAe763DC63e0686C574FdE1B58115c7d19280`
+Using the partial ERC20 interface (all methods are actually supported), we can check the balance of the account we used previously: `0x107bAe763DC63e0686C574FdE1B58115c7d19280`

 ![14](img/14.png)

-The amount shown is the same one we’ve seen in MetaMask, **15 KSM** in total.
+The amount shown is the same amount we see in MetaMask, **15 KSM** in total.

-Now we try to stake 5 KSM in our simple staking dApp.
-The first step is to approve the staking demo contract `0x62425e07119144B5D5A16D96430c31aD0E17A877` for the transfer, using the IERC20 interface:
+Now, Lets stake 5 KSM in our simple staking dApp.
+The first step will be to approve the staking demo contract `0x62425e07119144B5D5A16D96430c31aD0E17A877` for the transfer, using the IERC20 interface:

 ![15](img/15.png)